 In another example, the Chimes, beings that will drain the world of Additive Magic and only someone who can command Subtractive Magic can do anything to them.
 Zedd has some knowledge of them and he is right next to Richard.
 Richard is also the Chosen One and is a War Wizard, has both Additive and Subtractive magic, his Gift acts through emotion and need, and is the Seeker of Truth.
 You'd Expect: Zedd would inform Richard of everything he knew about the Chimes and work out ways to defeat them.
 Instead: Zedd lies to Richard and tells him that it's a different creature and sends him on a wild goose chase for a fake solution and heaps on emotional baggage to drive him while Zedd goes by himself in a weakened condition to try to dupe the Chimes with his soul in a Senseless Sacrifice.

-In Trickster's Queen, a group of native rebels are trying to overthrow the country and put a queen of their own blood on the throne, as opposed to the oppressive, cruel kings descended from the race who invaded them and enslaved their people.
-They are following a prophecy that states that the future queen will be twice-royal- that is, descended from both the royal line of the luarin invaders and the queens of the raka natives.
-As the time for revolution approaches, they have two candidates: Sarai, the older sister, a passionate, beautiful and headstrong girl who gets along very well with people and who is widely loved, and her younger sister Dove, a quiet, calm, incredibly intelligent girl who can hold her own in any intellectual conversation and has many friends among older nobles and the common craftsmen, but who isn't very social.
-With the time coming near, they need to prepare their chosen queen candidate for her future.
+In Trickster's Queen, a group of rebels are trying to overthrow the government of the Copper Isles and put a queen of their own blood on the throne.
+They are following a very specific prophecy, and eventually as it becomes clear that the time for revolution is close, they find that they have two candidates, a pair of sisters: Sarai, the older sister, a passionate, beautiful and headstrong girl who gets along very well with people and who is widely loved; and her younger sister Dove, a quiet, calm, incredibly intelligent girl who isn't much of an extrovert, but who can befriend anyone and hold her own in any conversation.
+With the time at hand, they need to pick their candidate and start altering their campaigns to fit her.
 You'd Expect that the rebels would look at both sisters, examine their prophecy, realise that 'wise and beloved' doesn't entirely apply to Sarai, and instead redirect their focus to Dove, who everyone agrees is smart and logical and makes a much better candidate.
+You'd Also Expect that somebody would realise that if you plan to put someone on a throne, but you don't trust them enough to tell them your plans for their future, then maybe it's not a good idea to try putting them on the throne.
 Instead, the rebels decide that Sarai is obviously who the prophecy means, because she's incredibly beautiful and everyone loves her.
-They hold this opinion despite the fact that Sarai is continually headstrong and refuses to use her brain in even the smallest situations (such as not telling everyone in earshot that her house is exceptionally well-guarded, so nobody suspects that the residents are planning something), and nobody thinks ahead and realises that Sarai as queen would be a total disaster.
-Until she elopes and flees the country, nobody even considers Dove to be anything more than a decent counsellor for Sarai.
+They hold this opinion despite the fact that Sarai is continually headstrong and refuses to use her brain in even the smallest situations (such as not telling everyone in earshot that her house is exceptionally well-guarded, so nobody suspects that the residents are planning something), and in the end, Sarai elopes, believing that the rebels cannot win.
+Thankfully, Dove is ready to take up the mantle.